JazminVidal/gop-dnn-epadb/README.md

 ./01_data_preparation.sh
 ```

-2. The 02_run.sh script computes alignments and goodness of pronunciation scores and stores the results under epadb/test folder.
-Results include alignments and gop and prob files.
-The script also serves to compute labels for Epa-DB by comparing the manual annotations in annotations_1 to all the possible reference transcriptions in the trans_complete file.
-Alignments from different systems not always coincide, to sort this problem out the script also matches EpaDB alignments with those computed along the gop script.
-Results are stored under epadb/test/gop_with_labels folder.
-You should expect to obtain a pickle file with all the information necessary to compute metrics and a folder with EpaDB labels.
-An final script called by run_eval.sh plots ROCs and histograms for every phone.
+2. The 02_run.sh script computes alignments and goodness of pronunciation scores and stores the results under the exp_epadb/test folder.
+Results include alignments, files with the posteriors from the DNN (in probs), and files with the final gop scores (in gop).
+The script computes labels for Epa-DB by comparing the manual annotations in annotations_1 to all the possible reference transcriptions in the trans_complete file, aligning the resulting labels to the gop scores.
+Results are stored under exp_epadb/test/gop_with_labels folder.
+Finally, the script generates a folder with ROC curves for each phone.

 ```
 ./02_run.sh